-The impact of the IBOR reform (phase 1, effective as of 2020, and phase 2, effective as of 2021) on the operations and results of DSM is not material.
-Furthermore, other new or amended standards that are effective from 1 January 2021 do not have a material effect on DSM’s consolidated financial statements.
-In addition, new or amended standards effective after 1 January 2022 were neither adopted early, nor expected to have significant impact.
+New or amended standards that are effective from 1 January 2022 do not have a material effect on DSM’s consolidated financial statements.
+In addition, new or amended standards effective after 1 January 2023 were neither adopted early, nor expected to have significant impact.

 Consolidation including joint arrangements

 The consolidated financial statements comprise the financial statements of Royal DSM and its subsidiaries (together ‘DSM’ or ‘group’).
 As a parent company, DSM is exposed, or has a right, to the variable returns from its involvement with its subsidiaries and has the ability to affect the returns through its power over the subsidiary.
 The financial data of subsidiaries are fully consolidated.
 Non-controlling interests in the group’s equity and profit and loss are stated separately.
 Subsidiaries are consolidated from the acquisition date until the date on which DSM ceases to have control.
 From the acquisition date onwards, all intra-group balances and transactions and unrealized profits or losses from intra-group transactions are eliminated, with one exception: unrealized losses are not eliminated if there is evidence of an impairment of the asset transferred.
 In such cases, an impairment of the asset is recognized.